 And I suspect there was an awkward conversation around the dinner table that night…

 - Do not cancel your flight before the airline does

 These days, coronavirus flight cancellations are an every day occurrence.
 Remember, the Department of Transportation requires your airline to give you a refund if it cancels your flight.
-But if you cancel before the airline does you’ll only be owed a voucher.
+But if you cancel first, the airline will only owe you a voucher.
 So don’t cancel your flight too soon (See why: Do not let coronavirus panic make you cancel your trip right now) or you could take the financial hit like Lon and Mary Allan almost did this week.

 - Don’t accept an airline voucher instead of cash